-Over the last four fiscal years, there has been a steady decrease in the overall number of formal EEO complaints filed with the Department.
-In FY21, there was a 12 percent decrease in new formal complaints compared to FY20 and a 33 percent decrease compared to FY18.
+Over the last five fiscal years, there has been a steady decrease in the overall number of formal EEO complaints filed with the Department.
+Compared to FY18, FY22 saw a 30% decrease in new formal complaints.

 Analysis and Trends

 A. Formal Complaints